aiven/devportal/docs/products/kafka/kafka-mirrormaker/concepts/replication-in-mirrormaker2.rst

 **Q: Does MirrorMaker 2 treat compacted topics any differently?**

 A: No. Compaction doesn't change offsets of records, so offset mapping should work.
 As with normal topics, it can lose records due to long unavailability (e.g. tombstone records are collected from compacted topics eventually).
-Check `Mirrormaker 2.0 and compacted topics <https://lists.apache.org/thread/x84d1ggdyf48rv8hv9vzvdfq81d9z7qz>`_ for more information.
+Check `MirrorMaker 2.0 and compacted topics <https://lists.apache.org/thread/x84d1ggdyf48rv8hv9vzvdfq81d9z7qz>`_ for more information.

 **Q: Will all topic configurations be replicated to the target cluster?**